In just their third year of existence, the Petes knocked off two powerhouses to earn the right to represent Eastern Canada at the Memorial Cup.

-The Petes rallied from a 6-2 deficit to beat Toronto St. Michael’s Majors 8-7 during their eight-point Ontario Hockey Association final.
+The Petes rallied from a 6-2 deficit to beat the St. Michael’s Majors 8-7 during the Ontario Hockey Association final.

 The Petes were off to Winnipeg to meet the Braves in a best-of-seven series.